Demand an end to hunting wildlife with dogs in Northern Ireland now!

 We now have a unique opportunity to establish legislation that is robust, enforceable and enables successful prosecutions.
 Northern Ireland also needs to set the highest standard to lead the way for other nations to follow.

 However, we need your help!
 Please submit your response to the consultation survey here and sign up for updates about the campaign.
-Together we can end cruel hunting with dogs in Northern Ireland for good.

 Hunt Saboteurs NI